NHL Betting In Michigan

 Rolston is second behind Modano in games played for a Michigan-born player.
 Over his lengthy NHL career, he was regarded as one of the best two-way players in the game.

-When you’re a key cog on the US national team for over a decade, chances are you’re pretty outstanding.
+When you’re a key cog on the US national team for more than a decade, chances are you’re pretty outstanding.
 That’s the case for Weight, who had an excellent NHL career.

 The list of stellar defensemen from Michigan is a long one, but it’s tough to look past Howe.
 The Hall-of-Fame son of the legendary Gordie Howe was the real deal.

 Michigan sportsbooks offer similar bets on the NHL to the bets they offer for most other team sports.
-This includes moneylines, puck lines (spreads), totals (over/unders), parlays, props, and futures.
+These offerings include moneylines, puck lines (spreads), totals (over/unders), parlays, props and futures.

 The puck line is like the spread in NFL betting or the MLB run line.
 You need to factor in the puck line when determining a betting winner.

-Most of the time the NHL puck lines are set at 1.5 goals, so you take that away from the favorite or add it to the underdog’s tally to see if these bets seem like good possibilities for you.
+Most of the time, the NHL puck lines are set at 1.5 goals, so you take that away from the favorite or add it to the underdog’s tally to see if these bets seem like good possibilities for you.

 Overtime counts when it comes to NHL betting.
-The bet is settled with the winning team taking it by a goal.
+The bet is settled with the winning team taking the game it by a goal.

-Shootouts also count with the winning team getting the equivalent of one goal for winning in a shootout no matter how it ends.
+Shootouts also count, with the winning team getting the equivalent of one goal, no matter how the shootout ends.

-When Michigan online and mobile sportsbooks launch, they will offer live betting on NHL games allowing all kinds of in-game betting, including bets on who will win each period.
+When Michigan sports betting sites offer live betting on NHL games, they allow all kinds of in-game betting, including bets on who will win each period.

-You might be able to do this at a retail sportsbook in Michigan too, but the speed at which the odds can change make online and mobile wagering the best for live betting.
+You might be able to accomplish this at a retail sportsbook in Michigan too, but the speed at which the odds can change make online and mobile wagering the best for live betting.

-Goalies can win or lose games all by themselves and oddsmakers look at them first when it comes to setting game odds.
+Goalies can win or lose games by their own play, at times, and oddsmakers look at them first when it comes to setting game odds.
 You should probably give them the same weight you do for starting pitchers when betting on MLB games.

 One of the most jaw-dropping goals in hockey history took place back in the 1996 NCAA Division I Men’s Ice Hockey Tournament.
 The scene was a regional semifinal game between Michigan and Minnesota.

-The Wolverines were playing from behind, but RW Mike Legg had something to say about that.
+The Wolverines were playing from behind, but RW Mike Legg was out to change that.
 Legg came from behind the net and put the biscuit in the basket to tie the game in a scene that has to be seen to be believed.

-Michigan went on to win the game, and they kept the momentum going to win the whole tournament, the 8th time the program achieved that goal to that point.
+Michigan went on to win the game, and they kept the momentum going to win the whole tournament, the eighth time the program had achieved that goal to that point.

-While Legg’s pro career wasn’t the stuff of legends, the goal he scored was and still holds a ton of significance, not only here in Michigan but throughout the sport.
-The stick he used to turn the trick was donated to the Hockey Hall of Fame, while the publication Inside Hockey bestowed it with ‘Goal of the year’ honors.
+Although Legg’s pro career wasn’t the stuff of legends, the goal he scored still holds significance, not only here in Michigan but throughout the sport.
+The stick he used to turn the trick was donated to the Hockey Hall of Fame, while the publication Inside Hockey bestowed it with “goal of the year” honors.

-Forever known as the ‘Michigan Move,’ it has been attempted a number of times at the NHL level, but it took some doing for the first successful attempt.
-In October 2019, Carolina Hurricanes RW Andrei Svechnikov pulled it off in a game versus the Calgary Flames.
+Forever known as the “Michigan Move,” it has been attempted a number of times at the NHL level, but it took some doing for the first successful attempt.
+In October 2019, Carolina Hurricanes RW Andrei Svechnikov pulled it off in a game against the Calgary Flames.
 He would score another lacrosse-style goal in December 2019.